Vegan Ice Cream

 With ice pop molds and fresh summer fruits, it’s so easy to create refreshing and healthy treats, like these, made of pureed mango or nectarine and whole blueberries.
 Make sure your fruit is lush and ripe or these won’t have optimal flavor.
 Tovolo Groovy Ice Pop Molds,* shown in this photo, are easy to use and easy to clean.
 But use what you have!
 You can even make ice pops in small paper cups, with wooden popsicle sticks.

 Frozen bananas blend up and become just like soft-serve ice cream.
+This vegan vanilla banana ice cream will satisfy your craving for frozen treats, with no added sugar.
 You must use a food processor, not a blender for this.
 Depending on the size of the food processor, you may have to make this in two batches.
 Recipe contributed by Miyoko Schinner.
 Photos by Evan Atlas. more→